 The Roomba 980 still utilizes the same round frame as iRobot’s older options, hindering its efficiency versus the S9’s wide cleaning path.

 Still, it has one of the cleanest pickups, thanks to the high airflow and excellent agitation from the extractors.

-Unfortunately, it only has the iAdapt 2.0, so while it has VSLAM to recognize landmarks, it cannot save any maps.
+Unfortunately, it only has iAdapt 2.0.
+The camera sensor will recognize landmarks, but it can’t save maps.

 There’s no access to features like keep-out zones and selective room cleaning, hampering its usability somewhat.